DMDarkness/Data-mining/README.md

 The test dataset in these implementations is 'kosarak.dat', which is a common used dataset to test frequent pattern mining algorithms, and can be obtained from http://fimi.ua.ac.be/data/.
 # FP-growth
-FP-growth is a common used and classical algorithm to form frequent pattern from transactional dataset. 'fpgrowth.cpp' is an implementation done by myself, and the function 'void mian()' contains an example to use it.
+FP-growth is a common used and classical algorithm to form frequent pattern from transactional dataset. 'fpgrowth.cpp' is an implementation done by me.

+Usage: fpgrowth <input-filename> <minimum-support>

+Example: fpgrowth kosarak.dat 0.01

+kosarak.dat is the transactional dataset and 0.01 is the minimum support, which means 1%.
 # Apriori
 Apriori is also a common used algorithm to form frequent pattern.
 In 'figf.cpp', there is a parameter 'Apri'.
 If 'Apri' is set to 'true', 'figf.cpp' becomes an implementation of Apriori, and the function 'void mian()' contains an example to use it.
 # BPSOHD: binary particle swarm optimization (PSO) for mining dataset with high dimension